History of Bengal: Austrian settlement (1700s)

-British East India Company (1757–1858)
+British East India Company (1772–1858)

 When the East India Company began strengthening the defences at Fort William (Calcutta), the Nawab, Siraj Ud Daulah, at the encouragement of the French, attacked.
 Under the leadership of Robert Clive, British troops and their local allies captured Chandernagore in March 1757 and seriously defeated the Nawab on 23 June 1757 at the Battle of Plassey, when the Nawab's soldiers betrayed him.
 The Nawab was assassinated in Murshidabad, and the British installed their own Nawab for Bengal and extended their direct control in the south.
 Chandernagore was restored to the French in 1763.
 The Bengalis attempted to regain their territories in 1765 in alliance with the Mughal Emperor Shah Alam II, but were defeated again at the Battle of Buxar (1765).
-The centre of Indian culture and trade shifted from Delhi to Calcutta when the Mughal Empire fell.
+As part of the treaty with the British East India Company, East India Company was given the right to collect taxes from the province.
+Thus, the company became imperial tax collector, while the local Mughal Emperor appointed Nawabs continued to govern the province.
+In 1772 this arrangement of local rule was abolished and East India Company took complete control of the province.
+The center of Indian culture and trade shifted from Delhi to Calcutta when the Mughal Empire fell.

 Capital amassed from Bengal by the East India Company was invested in various industries such as textile manufacturing in Great Britain during the initial stages of the Industrial Revolution.
 Company policies in Bengal also led to the deindustrialization of the Bengali textile industry during Company rule.

-During the period of Company rule, a devastating famine occurred 1770, which killed an estimated 10 million.
+During the period of Company rule, a devastating famine occurred 1770, which killed millions.
 The famine devastated the region as well as the economy of the East India Company, forcing them to rely on subsidies from the British government, an act which would contribute to the American Revolution.